slocksert/chart-project/README.md

 # chart-project
-Python app that plots a chart, that shows candlesticks, given a start date
+Python app that plots a chart, that shows candlesticks, given a start date to today's date